What Happens If You Only Pay the Minimum on a Credit Card?

 The formula is connected to the account balance, not your payoff goal.
 As the balance gets smaller, the required payment may get smaller too.
 That can make the monthly payment feel manageable while the payoff date keeps sitting far in the distance.

-A minimum payment isn’t built around a finish line.
-It’s built around the lowest amount needed to keep the account from falling behind.
+A minimum payment isn’t based on a finish line.
+It’s based on the lowest amount needed to keep the account from falling behind.

 That’s a very different starting point from a fixed payoff plan.
 A fixed plan asks, “What payment gets this balance to $0?”
-A minimum-payment path asks, “What’s required this month?”
+A minimum-payment formula asks, “What’s required this month?”

 Those questions lead to different outcomes.
 One gives the balance a target.
-The other lets repayment continue without forcing a clear end date.
+The other keeps the account current without giving the balance a firm finish date.

 Why declining minimums can slow the payoff down